John Harris (Australian settler): Community activity

 Harris participated in the community in addition to his role as a surgeon.
-Harris involved himself in road construction in addition to serving as a Naval Officer.
-As a Naval Officer, Harris communicated with ship masters, implemented port regulations and collected bond.
-In the 1800s, Harris became a police magistrate in Sydney and became a target of a force that resented an old elite he represented.
+He involved himself in road construction in addition to serving as a naval officer.
+As a naval officer, Harris communicated with ship masters, implemented port regulations and collected bond.
+In the 1800s, he became a police magistrate in Sydney and became a target of a force that resented an old elite he represented.
 Harris was active in the Goal and Orphan Committee and accompanied James Grant in exploring the William's and Paterson Rivers in 1801.